Making sure your child attends school

 - What can I do to help my child go to school?

 Yes, if your child is under 17 years old they must go to school every day.
-Under the Education Act 1989, parents and carers of children between 6 and 16 years old can be prosecuted if their child is away from school without a good reason.
+Under the Education and Training Act 2020, parents and carers of children between 6 and 16 years old can be prosecuted if their child is away from school without a good reason.

 Attending school every day is just as important at secondary school as it was at primary school.